-3. Keeping Children Safe in Education September 2021
+3. Keeping Children Safe in Education September 2024

-The following is taken from Keeping Children Safe in Education September 2021 and identifies what may be considered behaviour relating to low level concern: What is a low level concern (LLC)?
-409. The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out at paragraph 338 (and on page four of this policy in the red box).
+The following is taken from Keeping Children Safe in Education September 2024 and identifies what may be considered behaviour relating to low level concern:

+What is a low level concern (LLC)?

+The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold of serious harm.
 A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of Naviagtors may have acted in a way that: